kubewarden/go-policy-template/README.md

 # go-policy-template

-This is a template repository that can be used to to quickly scaffold a Kubewarden policy written with Go language.
+This is a template repository that can be used to quickly scaffold a Kubewarden policy written with Go language.

 Don't forget to checkout Kubewarden's [official documentation](https://docs.kubewarden.io)